Thomas P. Vartanian

 Prior to establishing Vartanian & Ledig, Mr. Ledig practiced law at Dechert LLP and Fried Frank Harris Shriver & Jacobson LLP in Washington, DC from 1984 through 2018.
 Prior to that he was an attorney at the Federal Home Loan Bank Board in Washington, DC.

-Mr. Ledig is Director of the Financial Regulation & Technology Institute and a Professor of Law at George Mason University’s Scalia Law School in Arlington, VA.
+Mr. Ledig was Director of the Program on Financial Regulation & Technology and a Professor of Law at George Mason University’s Scalia Law School from 2018 to 2021.

 Mr. Ledig has extensive experience in banking and financial services regulation and related financial technology, privacy and information security, corporate, securities, administrative law and litigation matters.
 He has written and spoken widely on financial services issues.